Knee Joint Anatomy

 Knee pain is a common problem that affects people at all ages.
 Many different things can go wrong with the knee.
 Understanding the anatomy of the knee and how the different parts fit together and function normally is the first step to understanding your knee problem and fixing it.

-There are eight different components of knee joint anatomy:
+There are eight different components of lower leg and knee joint anatomy:

 Knee Joint Anatomy Diagram: Structure, Function & Injuries Of The Knee